Using Oral History, Music & Art to Strengthen Communities & Foster Reconciliation

 being the first grandchild of slaves to attend college.

 Over 1,000 life stories in narrative and song like these have been stored on Hard Drives, CDs, Digital Analogue Tapes (DAT) and written documents.

 This collection, also, contains materials that represent some of the most important and progressive events in Minnesota.
 For instance, the Mississippi River Revival that spearheaded the Clean Rivers Movement, the Soviet-American Peace Cruises on the Mississippi and Volga Rivers.
 There is material relating to various watershed strikes in Minnesota, such as the Hormel P-9 strike, the Hibbing Seven strike, the longest strike in Minnesota history by women who walked out of their jobs at the American Linen Company, and the American Agriculture Movement Tractorcade in support of parity for United States farmers.
 Paul Wellstone’s campaigns for US Senator from Minnesota are well documented, plus there are a number of play scripts (one based on Wellstone.)

-Much of this collection was under immediate threat of deterioration, but through a grant from the Minnesota Cultural Legacy Fund and Give To The Max donations received in 2015, 90% of the paper documents within this collection have now been organized, rough-sorted and stored in acid free archival boxes.
-This work is being done by professional archivist, Barbara Bezat.
+Last year much of this collection was under immediate threat of deterioration, but through Give To The Max donations and a grant from the Minnesota Cultural Legacy Fund, the paper documents within this collection have now been rough-sorted and stored in acid free archival boxes through the hard work of professional archivist, Barbara Bezat.

 —PETER YARROW, Peter, Paul and Mary

 “My heartfelt thanks to Larry Long and all the voices from which our history continues to generate encouragement, enthusiasm and wisdom.”